paypal/nemo-accessibility/README.md

 ## Configuration

 Add nemo-accessibility to your `config/nemo-plugins.json` file.
+Pass [AATT api][1] as a plugin argument like below

 ``` javascript
  "accessibility":{